"Nothing good can come from losing our faith. We must not fall for illusions, but keep our feet on this ground,

 with its mud, holes and stones.
 If we want a tiny flower to grow among this desolation,

 we have to plant it with our hands and tend it with our love."

-In the dark and uncertain days that followed the Cassabile armistice of September 8, 1943 by which the Kingdom of Italy surrendered to the Allies, Italian troops were taken by surprise by Operation Achse, Germany’s immediate and carefully-planned retaliation.
+In the dark and uncertain days that followed the Cassabile armistice of September 1943 by which the Kingdom of Italy surrendered to the Allies, Italian troops were taken by surprise by Nazi Germany’s immediate and carefully-planned retaliation.
 Disbanded and unorganized as their king and government flew South, Italians offered little resistance to Nazi troops, who soon took control over the whole peninsula.
-About one million Italian soldiers and officials were captured throughout Italy, in the South of France, in the Balkans.
-If they refused to fight on Hitler’s side, they were deported to Stalags as traitors, not prisoners of war, thus subjected to forced labour, without protection from the Red Cross.
+About one million soldiers and officials were captured throughout Italy, the South of France and the Balkans.
+If they refused to fight on Hitler’s side, they were deported as traitors and subjected to forced labour, with no protection from the Red Cross.

-And so it happened that on a chilly February morning, seventy-four years almost day by day after my grand-father set foot in Wietzendorf, I set out alone, before the light of dawn, for a 7-hour journey to find the remains of Oflag 83.
-I knew the barracks would no longer be there, but in order to dare try and tell the story of these men’s courage, I had to leave my certainties behind and get lost among the snowy fields and untended woods, scrambling to piece together cues in a foreign language, like they had had to in order to survive.
+And so it happened that on a chilly February morning, I set out alone, before the light of dawn, to find the remains of Oflag 83.
+I knew the barracks would no longer be there, but in order to dare try and tell the story of these men’s courage, I had to leave everything behind and strive to piece together cues in a foreign language like they had to in order to survive.
 Then only, could I aspire to honour their memory.
 Little did I know how destiny would test my resolution.

-I hope these images move you and ispire you to cherish even more the light and beauty in your own life.
+I hope this personal yet universal story moves you and inspires you to cherish even more the Light and Beauty in your own life,

 Wietzendorf-Paris, February 2018